RAJVIR709/ETH-AVAX-Pr3/README.md

 ## Description

-This program contains a simple contract named as Myether, which contains a mint function to send ethers to the provided address,  burn function to deduct that amount from the wallet and transfer function to send amount to the provided address.
+This program contains a simple contract named as MyToken, which contains a mint function to send ethers to the provided address,  burn function to deduct that amount from the wallet and transfer function to send amount to the provided address.

-These transactions are performed after connecting Remix IDE from MetaMask wallet using different account addresses imported from Ganache.

 ## Getting Started